-Like the RRSP, income earned on an RDSP is tax-sheltered until withdrawal.
+- Like the RRSP, income earned on an RDSP is tax-sheltered until withdrawal.

-- Unused CDSG and CDSB entitlements can be carried forward for 10 years (up to 2008).
+- Unused CDSG and CDSB entitlements can be carried forward for 10 years.
 This makes it possible for eligible individuals to claim unused grants or bonds even if they set up the RDSP at a later date.
-The maximum grant payable in any particular year is $10,500.

 - If a beneficiary is no longer eligible for the Disability Tax Credit (DTC), they need to terminate their RDSP by December 31 of the following year.
 If the beneficiary loses their DTC eligibility but is expected to become eligible again in the future, their RDSP is allowed to stay open for up to 5 years.
 During this period, no new contributions, grants, or bonds can be deposited in the account.

 - Following the death of an RDSP beneficiary, the account must be closed.
 Contributions made to the plan are paid back to the estate of the deceased tax-free.
-Remaining government grants and bonds are paid back to the government, and any investment income earned on the account is entered as taxable income on the deceased’s final tax return.
+The remaining government grants and bonds are paid back to the government, and any investment income earned on the account is entered as taxable income on the deceased’s final tax return.

 - If you have specific questions about the RDSP program, call the government’s RDSP office at 1-800-959-8281 (TTY 1-800-665-0354).